| | | | | | | | | |

 In this case, this peanut butter buckeyes recipe is another fantastic sweet treat for serving at your Thanksgiving and holiday parties because they’re the perfect homemade candy and bite-sized dessert, and have an amazingly creamy peanut butter fudge filling with a rich chocolate coating.

-I know your guests are going to be asking for seconds or thirds, and they will probably even be bugging you for this buckeye balls recipe (so make sure you keep this handy)!
+I know your guests are going to be asking for seconds or thirds, and they will probably even be begging you for this easy buckeye recipe (so make sure you keep this handy)!

-A half-eaten buckeye showing the creamy peanut butter filling.
+A half-eaten peanut butter buckeye showing the creamy peanut butter filling.

 Why This Recipe Works: